CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_web_with_python.md

 For e.g.: COUNT(), AVG(), SUM()
 #### What kind of JOIN types do you know in SQL?
 Could you give examples?
-left join, right join, inner join, outer join, full join
+left join, right join, inner join, outer join, full join It's better to search a picture for it.
 #### What are the constraints in sql?
 Constraints are rules that apply to data in a certain column of a table.
 For e.g.: you can determine if a column should only consist of integers or be unique etc.